 A Voluntary Conservation Agreement is the highest level of protection of the environmental values on your property through a covenant placed on the title of land in perpetuity.
-Landlords receive a rate rebate and other incentives, including individual property advice from a Council Environment Officer - Conservation.
-Registered landlords in the Land for Wildlife program can upgrade to a Voluntary Conservation Agreement to improve the protection and management of significant vegetation.
+Landowners receive a rate rebate and other incentives, including individual property advice from a Council Environment Officer - Conservation.
+Registered landowners in the Land for Wildlife program can upgrade to a Voluntary Conservation Agreement to improve the protection and management of significant vegetation.

 Land for Wildlife

 Land for Wildlife is a free, voluntary, and non-binding program that recognises the importance of habitat protection on private property and aims to encourage and support private landholders and community groups to preserve and restore as much habitat for wildlife as possible on their properties.
 Properties are assessed against specific criteria and receive access to officer support, incentives and grants.

 Bushcare provides community members with the opportunity to take part in hands-on conservation and restoration activities.
 Volunteering with Bushcare is a fantastic way to meet people with similar interests make new friends, and have fun, with activities tailored to suit your abilities - it's not all about hard work.
 You also can take part in community education programs, training workshops, and social activities.
 Council officers will provide you with all the information, equipment, training, and support to become a Bushcare volunteer.